Maximilian Kolbe

 On 10 October 1982, Pope John Paul II canonized Kolbe and declared him a martyr of charity.
 The Catholic Church venerates him as the patron saint of amateur radio operators, drug addicts, political prisoners, families, journalists, and prisoners.
 John Paul II declared him "the patron of our difficult century".
-His feast day is 14 August, the day of his death.
+His feast day is 14 August, the day of his martyrdom.

-Due to Kolbe's efforts to promote consecration and entrustment to Mary, he is known as the Apostle of Consecration to Mary.
+Due to Kolbe's efforts to promote consecration and entrustment to Mary, he is known as an "apostle of consecration to Mary".

 Early life

-Raymund Kolbe was born on 8 January 1894 in Zduńska Wola, in the Kingdom of Poland, which was then part of the Russian Empire.
+Raymund Kolbe was born on 8 January 1894 in Zduńska Wola, in the Kingdom of Poland, then a puppet state of the Russian Empire.
 He was the second son of weaver Julius Kolbe and midwife Maria Dąbrowska.
 His father was an ethnic German, and his mother was Polish.
-He had four brothers.
-Shortly after his birth, his family moved to Pabianice.
+Raymund had four brothers, two of whom died of tuberculosis.
+Shortly after his birth, his family moved to Pabianice in Poland.

-Kolbe's life was strongly influenced in 1906, when he was 12, by a vision of the Virgin Mary.
+In 1903, when he was age nine, Kolbe experienced a vision of the Virgin Mary.
 He later described this incident:

 That night I asked the Mother of God what was to become of me.
 Then she came to me holding two crowns, one white, the other red.
 She asked me if I was willing to accept either of these crowns.
 The white one meant that I should persevere in purity and the red that I should become a martyr.
 I said that I would accept them both.